SPJ27/3DPrinter/README.md

 | 1x MK8 Extruder Kit | [₹1773](https://robu.in/product/mk8-extruder-kit-makerbot-prusa-i3-3d-printer-1-75-0-4mm-printhead/) | [Search on Amazon](https://www.amazon.com/s?k=mk8+extruder) |
 | 2x 100K Thermistors | [₹99 (approx)](https://robu.in/product/100k-ntc-thermistor/) | [Search on Amazon](https://www.amazon.com/s?k=100k+thermistor+3d+printer) |

-# List of Hardware Parts
+## List of Hardware Parts

-List of GT2 System
+List of GT2 system
- - GT2 Timing Belt  - 6mm x 200cm
+ - GT2 Timing Belt x 200cm - 6mm
- - Motor Pulley x 2 - 16teeth, 6mm
+ - Motor Pulley x 2 - 16 teeth, 6mm
- - Idler Pulley x 2 - 16teeth, 6mm
+ - Idler Pulley x 2 - 16 teeth, 6mm

-Bearings and Motion Systems
+Bearing and Motion Systems
  - 628ZZ Bearing x 2 - 8x24x8mm
  - Flexible Coupling x 2 - 5x8mm
  - LM8UU x 12 - 8mm

-PTFE System - If you are not using direct extruder
+PTFE System
- - PTFE Tube - 2mm*4mm
+ - PTFE Tube
- - PC4 M6 - 2 (1 for spare)
+ - PC4 M6 x 2
- - PC4 M10 - 2 (1 for spare)
+ - PC4 M10 x 2

 ## Optional But Recommended Upgrades
- - Raspberry Pi Zero 2W - It runs Klipper, which is probably the best optional upgrade for your printer as it provides better motion control, finer tunning, etc.
+ - Raspberry Pi Zero 2W - It runs Klipper, which is probably the best upgrade that you can do as it provides better motion control, tuning, etc.
- - BigTreeTech Manta MP4 - This board has Klipper integrated into it along with all of the ports for motors, thermistors, endstops, etc.
+ - BigTreeTech Manta M4 - This board runs Klipper integrated into it along with all of the ports for motors, thermistors, etc.
- - BIGTREETECH BTT Octopus Pro - This is alternative to Ramps1.4, and it can be used if you want more power and more sleeker design, but it does not run klipper.
+ - BigTreeTech BTT Octopus Pro - This is an alternate to Ramps1.4 and Mega2560

- - What I recommend -
-   1. If you want it to be cost effective - Use Raspberry Pi Zero 2W + Ramps1.4
+ 1. If you want cheaper -> Go for Ramps1.4 and Mega2560
-   2. If you want a better board - Use Manta MP4
+ 2. If you want more power -> Go for Manta M4

-### Cost Summary
+## Cost Summary

 - **Full Kit Cost:** ₹7671
 - **Individual Parts Cost (approx):**